 Cycle North Carolina’s Sixth Annual Tour took place the week of October 2 – October 9, 2004 and attracted 912 riders.
 Each year the coordinators of CNC prepare an all new Mountains to the Coast tour.
 Towns for this tour were Sparta, Mount Airy, Eden, Mebane, Henderson, Rocky Mount, Washington and Oriental.
 The ride featured the Blue Ridge Mountains, several scenic rivers, lakes, state parks, historic sites and the warmth and charm of local communities, topped off with a ferry ride across the Pamlico River on day seven.

-Cycle North Carolina’s (CNC) Inaugural Bicycle Tour took place the week of October 2 – October 16, 1999 and treated participants to North Carolinas first, fully-supported cross-state bike tour.
+Cycle North Carolina’s Inaugural Tour took place October 2 – October 16, 1999 and treated participants to North Carolinas first, fully-supported cross-state bike tour.
 The ride began in Murphy and stretched for two whole weeks to Manteo with scheduled overnight stops in Franklin, Brevard, Swannanoa, Forest City, Lincolnton, Concord, Asheboro, Hillsborough, Raleigh, Wilson, Washington,and Swan Quarter.
 The ride showcased the varied and rich topography, culture and history of the great state of North Carolina – from the tallest and largest Mountains in the Eastern United States to the sprawling, unspoiled beaches of the Outer Banks.
 Riders had the choice of riding all 14 days, 7 days and even just 1 day.
-Either way, they were a part of NC history.
-Only 524 riders participated in the ride that year, but that was only the beginning of what would become one of the best bike tours in the America.
+They were a part of NC history.
+524 riders participated in the ride, and that was only the beginning of what would become one of the best bike tours in America.